A Visit to the Algarve Portugal

 Lisbon to Portimao Map

 Departing our Lisbon Condo: Our condo was located near the intersection of Calçada Galvão and R. Gen. João de Almeida which is pretty much suburbia north of the Jeronimo Monastery.
 After packing up our rental car, we drove north on the Calçada Galvão to where we could access the A5 and then merged onto the A2 to get to the 25th of April Bridge.
-From the bridge, it is 275 kilometers to the Algarve.
+Click here to view a larger Google Map of our route.

-NOTE 1: Once you pass over the 25th of April Bridge and proceed south on the A2, there is a lot of wide open space and very few villages or cities.
+Highway Services: Once you pass over the 25th of April Bridge and proceed south on the A2, there is a lot of wide open space and very few villages or cities.
 Rolling hills, cork trees, and the occasional cow or horse, but not much else!
+You should use Google Maps (or the map service of your choice) to locate where gas stations can be found on this highway.

-NOTE 2: Keep your Mapping App out and have it displaying the route, because the Portimão city streets are narrow, crowded with lots of traffic!
+Maps or Mapping App: Keep them out and have it displaying your route, because the Portimão city streets are narrow, frequent round-abouts & crowded with lots of traffic!

-We should explain that we did not rent from the Tivoli Hotel, we rented a two story large suite from VRBO.
-As you can see in our images, we had all the advantages of a hotel (including parking) but we had use of a very nice suite that included a top floor BBQ and sunbathing area for our unit only.
+We should explain that we did not rent from the NH Marina Portimão Resort Hotel, we rented a two story large suite from VRBO.
+As you can see in our images, we had all the advantages of a hotel (including parking, restaurant & pub) but we had use of a very nice suite that included a private top floor BBQ and sunbathing area for our unit only.
 If you are ever in this area, we would encourage you to consider looking at this VRBO rental, as we found it to be very nice.

 The Tivoli is a very comfortable hotel; huge pool, nice outside cabana area for drinks & snacks and a good restaurant.
 The Praia da Rocha is perhaps 100 meters away, just past the Marina and a row of restaurants.
 The Hotel restaurant and snack bar are in the center of this image, adjacent to the Arade River.

-This picture gives you a great idea of how nicely located our apartment was.
-The Tivoli Marina and Hotel are located at the center of this image, surrounded by the Tivoli Marina.
+Image # 1 picture gives you a great idea of how nicely located our apartment was.
+The Tivoli Marina and Hotel are located at the lower center of this image, surrounded by the Tivoli Marina.
 The city of Portimão as well as the beaches, were readily accessible via a brief walk.

 The Praia da Rocha beach is at the top right of the picture, and the city of of Portimão is to the right.